davidmhunt/ronin/README.md

 tqdm, scikit-learn

 ### Data

+For the ECE590 project, the data and pretrained models are stored in the /data/imu-ml-security-project directory.

 The dataset used by this project is collected using an [App for Google Tango Device](https://drive.google.com/file/d/1xJHZ_O-uDSJdESJhZ3Kpy86kWaGX9K2g/view) and an [App for any Android Device](https://drive.google.com/file/d/1BVhfKE6FEL9YRO1WQCoRPgLtVixDbHMt/view), and pre_processed to the data format specified [here](https://ronin.cs.sfu.ca/README.txt)
 Please refer to our paper for more details on data collection.